-As an analytical liberal-arts degree, the major prepares students for a wide variety of occupations.
-Our graduates find jobs in accounting, banking, consulting, along management roles in entertainment and technology.
-They also go on to graduate school in fields like economics, business and law.
+As an analytical, STEM-certified Bachelor of Arts degree, the Economics and Business Economics majors prepare students for a wide variety of occupations.
+Our graduates find jobs in accounting, banking, consulting, finance, government, management roles in entertainment and technology, but certainly not limited to these fields.
+They also go on to graduate school in fields like economics, business, law, etc.

-To find out more about our former students, read some of our alumni interviews.
+To find out more about our former students, check out the alumni survey and read some of our alumni interviews.

 Economics vs. Business